oliolioli/Robotics/README.md

 - I - Integral (past error)
 - D - derivative (approximation of future error)
 </b>
 PID controllers therefore represent a closed-loop control system, as past, current and even expected future errors are included in the calculation.
-The parameterisation of these parameters is not trivial: "simple to describe in principle, PID tuning is a difficult problem" [^1] .
-In the following, an attempt will be made to find ideal parameters so that the robot moves along the wall but does not touch it.
+The parameterisation of these parameters is not trivial: "simple to describe in principle, PID tuning is a difficult problem" [^1] . footnote,[^1] and a longer. [^bignote] In the following, an attempt will be made to find ideal parameters so that the robot moves along the wall but does not touch it.

-Here's a simple footnote,[^1] and here's a longer one.[^bignote]

 https://github.com/oliolioli/Robotics/assets/4264535/ec4084f7-43d5-42b0-987f-2caaa104e5f8